paoloursino/VentureFounders/README.md

 Good luck!

 ## Solution
-The task consists in moving ome of the functionality of Withdraw/Execute into the Account class, which can better and more securely handle requests.
-Additionally, in order to avoid potential misuse, the some of the Account attribute are now private.
+The task consists in moving some of the functionality of Withdraw/Execute into the Account class, which can better and more securely handle requests.
+It was also requested to make the overall code more secure and prevent potential misuse.

 Even if the task is simple, there are various options and choices to make.
 This is what I decided to do: